(last updated 23 August 2024)

 What has been happening in the off-licence sector

-• a relaxation in the licensing laws, permitting longer opening hours across much of the UK
+- a relaxation in the licensing laws, permitting longer opening hours across much of the UK followed by a 're-balancing' of licensing legislation focused on the licensed trade which has had more impact on pubs and clubs.

-• a huge increase in supermarkets' share of the take-home drinks market - intense competition from the supermarkets, including predatory pricing, led to the demise of former market leader Thresher in the late 2000s
+- a huge increase in supermarkets' share of the take-home drinks market - intense competition from the supermarkets, including predatory pricing, has led the the closure of many off licences including the former market leader Thresher in the late 2000s.

-• growth in the popularity of online wine retailers and apps, such as the Dial-a-drink app, which tap into the existing off-licence network, sending 'Bevy Butlers' to collect and deliver orders
+- growth in the popularity of online wine retailers and home delivery appsn which tap into the existing off-licence network and home grocery delivery services.

-• energetic new product development by the drinks industry - recent new product categories to emerge include fruit-flavoured ciders and low alcohol wines
+- energetic new product development by the drinks industry - including fruit-flavoured ciders, pre-mixed cocktails and low-alcohol wines.

 Licensing laws